Jessica Hall (rower): International representative rowing

 Hall made her Australian representative debut at the Junior World Rowing Championships in 2009 in Brive-La Gaillarde, where she won a silver medal in a quad scull.
 She again rowed at Junior World Championships in 2010 placing fourth in a double scull at Racice with Madeleine Edmunds.
 In 2011 Hall was in the Australian quad scull who won a bronze medal at the World Rowing U23 Championships in Amsterdam.

 In 2012 at the World Rowing U23 Championships in Trakai she won gold in Australia's quad scull with Edmunds, Olympia Aldersey and Rebekah Cooper.
 That same quad stayed together as a senior crew in 2013.
 They raced in three World Rowing Cups that year and then went to the 2013 World Rowing Championships in Chungju, Korea where they bowed out in the repechage.
 With Aldersey and Cooper changed out for Kerry Hore and Jennifer Cleary they contested two World Rowing Cups and they placed fourth at the 2014 World Rowing Championships.
-Hall rowed in the bow seat of that same crew in 2015 and they again went to World Championships - Aiguebelette 2015 and placed fifth.
+Hall rowed in the bow seat of that same crew in 2015 and they again went to the World Championships - Aiguebelette 2015 and placed fifth.

 That crew carried on together into the 2016 Olympic year, rowing at two World Rowing Cups in Europe in the lead-up (and winning a silver medal) before contesting the women's quadruple sculls event at Rio 2016.
 They made a shock exit from the games in the repechage finishing fifth in a tightly fought repechage and missing out on a spot in the A-Final.
-The crew powered out the start up against crews from Netherlands, Poland, Australia, USA and China.
-With Poland and the Netherlands taking the lead it was a battle between the rest for the remaining two spots in A Final.
-As they approached the final 500 m, they upped their rate but as did the USA & China and with 100 metres to go the three crews were bow ball to bow ball, and so close at the finish it resulted in a photo to decide who would join Poland and the Netherlands in the A-Final.
+The crew powered out the start up against crews from Netherlands, Poland, USA and China.
+With Poland and the Netherlands taking the lead it was a battle between the rest for the remaining two spots in the A Final.
+As they approached the final 500 m, they upped their rate but as did the USA and China and with 100 metres to go the three crews were bow ball to bow ball, and so close at the finish it resulted in a photo to decide who would join Poland and the Netherlands in the A-Final.
 The photos showed that Australia had finished fifth, a mere 0.06 seconds behind China, and 0.11 seconds behind USA, who'd nabbed the final two qualification spots.
 A visibly distraught crew spoke to the media post-race.
-“Yes we are pretty devastated, we threw everything at it, with the field so good in this event in particular, and at the Olympic Games, and all it took was a few strokes, that weren’t as good as we can produce, for the result to happen,” said Hall.
+"Yes we are pretty devastated, we threw everything at it, with the field so good in this event in particular, and at the Olympic Games, and all it took was a few strokes, that weren’t as good as we can produce, for the result to happen", said Hall.